Melasma Treatment in Princeton, New Jersey

 What is Melasma?

 Melasma is a condition that most commonly develops in women and typically worsens with sun exposure without protection.
-There is increased risk of developing melasma during pregnancy or with the use of birth control pills.
+There is an increased risk of developing melasma during pregnancy or with the use of birth control pills.
 When melasma occurs during pregnancy is it often referred to as the “mask of pregnancy”.

 What Causes Melasma?